-One month, or even less, simply isn’t enough time for a new employee to complete compliance tasks, get a good feel for the company’s culture, receive sufficient job-specific training, adjust to new technologies, and make an informed decision about whether the company and role are a good fit.
+One month, or even less, simply isn’t enough time for a new employee to complete compliance tasks, get acclimated to the company’s culture, receive sufficient job-specific training, adjust to new technologies, and make an informed decision about whether the company and role are a good fit.

 Considering nearly nine out of ten companies aren’t even reaching the three-month mark when it comes to onboarding, extending employee onboarding programs to run for a full year may seem like an impossible challenge.
 However, given growing data on the potential benefits of extended onboarding, more and more HR leaders are pushing harder for this change.

 With 90 percent of employees determining whether or not they’ll stay in a role within the first six months, nurturing new employees past the six-month mark is becoming more critical.
 Longer onboarding programs allow companies to design structured, relational onboarding programs that, over the course of the first year, can increase new hire retention by 25 percent compared to shorter, transactional onboarding processes.

 Relational onboarding describes a process for welcoming new hires into your organization and nurturing them to their maximum performance level through a humanized process that builds more trust and confidence on both sides.
 This process includes expectation setting, providing support, and clearly defining responsibilities.

 Relational onboarding takes more time than onboarding that is purely transactional (for example, the classic onboarding tasks of completing new hire paperwork and learning the basics from the employee handbook).
 The time-to-productivity for new hires, however, is accelerated in a relational onboarding process.
 This means you’ll have more time to incorporate other meaningful learning into your onboarding.